hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 In order to appeal to consumer tourist, religious destinations "had to be complemented with the guarantee of more immediate gratifications - teahouses, inns, restaurants, souvenir stands, and, at least in Oyama, a baggage delivery network" (ibid, 309).

 These examples show just how important the tourism industry that arose from pilgrimage.

+#### Pilgrimage promotion by Oshi
+Promotion of travel was largely due to the efforts of the *onshi* or *oshi*, who promoted temples and are agued to be the "originators of the tourist industry in Japan" ( #Kanzaki_1995, 49).
+They operated much like a travel agent .
+They were  affiliated with temples and shrines, and originally being ?? they began to take on the form of ?.
+They arranged the routes to popular religious destinations, offering accommodation

+Oshi, who are argued to be much like a travel agent arranging accommodation and providing travel information (REF)

+In Ambros's research of the Oyama shrine in the Kanto area (2008), she argues that these oshi were the key players in growing the popularity of pilgrimage, and are responsible for transforming Oyama into a major tourist destination.

+The direct promotion of pilgrimage along with offering convenience of lodgings and travel information. oshi, by what would later be called the worlds first travel agents.

+"They were generally run by those connected to religious establishments, such as low level priests called onshi or oshi, who posted their subordinates and deputies around the country to act as tour guides.
+These priests contributed greatly to ･the institutionalization of package tours. ..
+These examples show that in Japan religious offcials had a role in institutionalizing the travel industry from before the Edo period" ( #Tadao_1995, 6).

+While originally much like a missionary, over time they "became more merchants than priests, each with their own territory" ( #Kanzaki_1995, ?).

+"The same style of entertainment continued after the oshi became independent from the shrine and started to do business with ordinary people, in the Edo period, but underneath the hospitality lay a cunning business spirit. .
+What they intended was advertisement with maximum effect ( #Kanzaki_1995, 48)".

 ### Authorities Encourage Pilgrimage
 In recent years, historians have approached the topic of Edo period travel from many different angles, asking new questions about why pilgrimage became so widely practiced and how it turned into what we recognize today as tourism.
 This studies reveals the lenience by village and daimyo authorities towards pilgrimage and how important of an industry pilgrimage became in the Edo period.
 There were even towns that arose and flourished due to the direct results of pilgrimage, therefore it came to be of significant economic importance for many regions.